Zuma4/Google-Trends-Scraper/README.md

 ## Description

-Countries Interests Is An Automation Script To Explore What Concerns Each Country In The Mean Time.
+Google Trends Scraper Is An Automation Script To Explore What Concerns Each Country In The Mean Time.

 ## How It Works